estee100/Butterfingers/README.md

 - POST /add-to-list: Add a movie to the user's list (requires authentication)
 - GET /movies/:type: Fetch a list of movies (e.g., popular, top-rated, upcoming)
 - GET /movie/:id: Fetch detailed information about a specific movie
+- DELETE /my-list/:movieId Remove movie from list
+- PUT /my-list/:movieId Handle rating and status of movies
+- GET /my-list Fetch movies in the users list
 ## Contributing
 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.